 We pet parents are always looking to do the absolute best for our dogs, and feeding them a healthy diet is no exception.
 With so many different dog food brands out there, it’s hard to make heads or tails about what is right for your furry family members.
-What if the answer was as simple as bringing your dog’s diet back to its roots?
-Dogs are carnivores, so by switching your dog to a balanced raw diet, the health benefits that they will experience are both immediate and endless.
+What if the answer was as simple as bringing your dog’s diet back to it's roots?
+Dogs are carnivores, so, by switching your dog to a balanced raw diet, the health benefits that they will experience are both immediate and endless.

 Ever thought of giving raw feeding a shot?
-Well whether you've never considered it before, or you're actively searching for information on the topic, let's get down to the meat and bones of this diet (no pun intended) and help you determine if it will be a good fit for your pup!
+Well, whether you've never considered it before, or you're actively searching for information on the topic, let's get down to the meat and bones of this diet (no pun intended) and help you determine if it will be a good fit for your pup.

 When switching your dog to raw, one of the most immediate benefits you will notice is the condition of their skin and coat.
 Raw fed dogs have noticeably shinier coats that lack excess oils and odors.
 This is because high protein intake is the largest contributor to skin and fur health in dogs.
 Most kibble dog foods will not have enough protein to spare in order to significantly contribute much to your pup’s skin and fur.
 You will also find that their dental hygiene will vastly improve with the introduction of raw bone and meat intake.
 In most cases, you will notice better tooth and gum health and much better breath without the need for dental chews or trips to the vet for cleanings.

 Not only will they have teeth and fur that will be the envy of even the prissiest of pooches, but it will be much easier for your dog to maintain a healthy weight as well.
 This is because starches in even grain-free kibbles can cause blood sugar spikes, which contribute to unhealthy weight and even diabetes.
-Eating a balanced raw diet will ensure that your pup is properly digesting their food and getting better use out of all of the nutrients in it; resulting in much less waste elimination and stools that are smaller and not as smelly.
+Eating a balanced raw diet will ensure that your pup is properly digesting their food and getting better use out of all of the nutrients in it, resulting in much less waste elimination and stools that are smaller/not as smelly.
 Now that is great news for all parties involved!

 By getting the proper nutrients that they need and improving their digestive health, you will begin to see a spike in your dog’s energy levels and overall vitality (ten is the new three).
 This also means that their immune system will be stronger, resulting in the clearing up of many allergies and other reoccurring health issues.
 So, you can count on fewer trips to the vet and fewer medications!
 To better familiarize yourself with the many benefits of raw feeding, check out this detailed benefits overview.

 So, what exactly is a balanced raw diet?
-I’m glad you asked!
+Glad you asked!
 To put it simply, a balanced raw diet consists of roughly 80% muscle meats, 10% organs, and 10% bone content; at a quantity of anywhere from 2-3% of their ideal adult weight (closer to 3% if they are very active).
 Good muscle meats to use are ground beef, bison or turkey; chicken or turkey breast and boneless thigh meat; and stew meats like beef, bison, venison, or lamb.
 Good organ options are liver, kidney, and green tripe.
 As for bone, chicken drumsticks, necks, wings, and legs will suffice.

 You can also supplement their diet by adding things like fruits and veggies, pureed pumpkin, and yogurt.
 Although they are not 100% necessary, adding these non-meat ingredients are a great additional source of fiber and probiotics.

 It is crucial to stress the importance of having a good variety of all of these options and making sure it is balanced over time.
 For example, if one day you feed them 50% organ, 45% muscle meat, and 5% bone, its okay!
-Just be sure to balance it out in the following days so that by the end of the week, their meals consisted of roughly 80% muscle meat, 10% bone, and 10% organ.
+Just be sure to balance it out in the following days so that by the end of the week, their meals consist of roughly 80% muscle meat, 10% bone, and 10% organ.
 If you switch it up every day like this, then your dog is always getting a different combination of foods.
 This will make mealtime much more enjoyable and fun for them!

 Now that you have an understanding of what you should include, it’s time to dive into what you should avoid.
 One of the biggest “no-noes” of raw feeding is to never give your dog cooked bones.
 Cooked bones will splinter and could be a choking hazard, damaging the lining of your dog’s stomach.
 Raw bones are softer and easy to digest.